The-Balance-FFXIV/balance-static/content/jobs/tanks/dark-knight/ultimates.md

 Blood Weapon can be used on Lahabrea.
 You should get five or six GCDs on Lahabrea, depending on how quickly your melee uses LB.

+Remember to acquire a Dark Arts proc by using TBN on a non-tank before Ultima.

 Make sure that you are the one who uses tank LB, as it looks the coolest.

 ### Ultima